 - Study of the symbolic dimensions and representational practices of science, medicine, and technology, encompassing a variety of courses in such fields as Art History, Communication Studies, English, German, and Radio/Television/Film.

-In addition, students admitted to the cluster are expected to attend the Klopsteg lecture series and the doctoral colloquium, including the quarterly reading group sponsored by SHC, which bring together faculty and students.
+In addition, students admitted to the cluster are expected to attend the Klopsteg lecture series and the doctoral colloquium, including the quarterly reading group sponsored by SHC, which brings together faculty and students.